 You can order our booklets and leaflets for free.
-Visit be.macmillan.org.uk or call us on 0808 808 00 00.
+Call us on 0808 808 00 00 or visit orders.macmillan.org.uk

 Help from family and friends

 You may want to talk about your situation with someone close to you such as family, friends, a partner, neighbours or colleagues.
 Try to choose people you trust and can talk openly with.